 A big Hello from me!
-I call myself the 'notgeldman from England' and also 'www*notgeld*com' on eBay.
-After having taught myself the basics of html coding, this is now my third attempt at designing a website....although I have now progressed to a CMS package (Content Management System).
-I have been collecting German notgeld (pronounced 'note gelt') for over 46 years now.
-I am a notgeld collector, hobbyist and researcher.
+I call myself the ‘notgeldman from England’ and also ‘wwwnotgeldcom’ on eBay.
+After having taught myself the basics of script and html coding, this is now my fourth iteration with this website….which is still using a CMS package (Content Management System) but where the layout is better.
+I have been collecting German notgeld (pronounced ‘note gelt’) for over 46 years now.
+I am a passionate notgeld collector, hobbyist and researcher.

 I became interested in them when I was a young boy, aged about 8, when I purchased a bag full of notgeld at Greenwich market, near London, where I paid 3p each for them!!!
 I collect all types of German notgeld, except for inflationary issues and coin issues.
 My favourite types are the Bielefeld 100m stoffgeld pieces with different edges and borders.
 I have written a notgeld reference covering these pieces with a new catalogue numbering system and colour scans depicting the different types.
 Please email me if you are interested or want to find out more.
 I have also written ‘German Gems‘ which can be seen as the encyclopedia of German notgeld……….a must for any true notgeld collector……….full of fascinating information and professional translations of a few of the fantastic German verses etc. etc.